 Many offset printers offer graphic-design services as a convenience to their customers, much the same way that bowling alleys rent shoes.
 These design services are usually fine unless you want the finished work to contain more than a modicum of originality or finesse.
 In that case, hire an independent graphic designer.
 (More on that below.)

 What about internet offset printers?
 (Meaning, websites where you upload a PDF, which is then printed and shipped back to you in a week or so.)
 I’ve been pleasantly surprised by the quality of their work.
-I can recommend them for jobs where you need a small print run (e.g., less than 500 pieces) and a custom offset-printing job wouldn’t be economical.
+I can recommend them for jobs where you need a small print run (e.g., less than 500 pieces) but a custom offset-printing job wouldn’t be economical.
 (Internet printers are also good for business cards.)

-Internet printers keep their prices low by combining multiple print jobs into one.
+But internet printers keep their prices low by combining multiple print jobs into one.
 This means your paper choices are limited.
-Also, every print job is done in process color, which involves four basic ink colors being combined to simulate other colors.
-Most commercial full-color printing is done using process color.
-But for stationery, it’s usually best to use spot color, where each color gets its own print run.
-(See color for more about the differences.)
+Also, every print job is done in

 The cheapest option is to make letterhead yourself with your laser printer.
 If you think that would be anathema to a typography snob like me, think again.
 In fact, I’m not ashamed to admit it—I only use laser-printed letterhead.